theozebua/telegram-bot-for-snort/README.md

 ```
   https://api.telegram.org/botXXXXXXXXXX:YYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYYY/getUpdates
 ```
-Send a random message to your group and then reload the page Look at the chat object and you will find your group chat id
+Send a random message to your group and then reload the page.
+Look at the chat object and you will find your group chat id
 ```
   {